djagula/api/README.md

 **longitude-latitude**

 A list of longitude, latitude coordinate pairs as a flat, comma-separated list.
 A list of two numbers represents a point, four numbers is a square area where the coordinates are the corners, or if there are more than four numbers the coordinates represent a closed polygon, where the first point equals the last point in the list.
 Because this list represents a number of points, there always has to be an even number of numbers in the list.

+**NOTE:** The order of the coordinates for the API is longitude first, followed by latitude.
+When using applications such as Google Earth, coordinates are presented in latitude followed by longitude.

 *Examples:*
 * Point: -71.1043443253,-42.3150676016